Umplify/umplify/_pages/azure-cloud-enrollment.md

 # Azure Cloud Enrollment

 We have tailored this solution to help companies considering cloud adoption, or they are at their early stage of adopting it for their business.
-This solution or process comprises the following phases:
+This solution comprises the following phases:

 ## Assessment